arduino/help-center-content/content/Arduino Cloud/General Cloud/Configure-or-change-the-network-credentials-of-a-Thing.md

 id: 14416141314332
 ---

+Learn how to configure or change the network credentials of a Thing in Arduino Cloud.

 In this article:

 - [Configure the network credentials of a new Thing](#configure)
 - [Change the network credentials of a Thing](#change)

+---

 ## Configure the network credentials of a new Thing {#configure}